getodk/aggregate/docs/build-and-run-a-docker-image.md

   - Only then clone your fork of Aggregate - included .jar files only download correctly with Git LFS.
 See [Getting the code](https://github.com/opendatakit/aggregate#getting-the-code).
   - Install IntelliJ IDEA and import project as instructed to let IDEA download, build, and configure sources.
 See [Running the project - Import](https://github.com/opendatakit/aggregate#import)

   *Note*: this is a gentle reminder to follow the main [README](https://github.com/opendatakit/aggregate), not a comprehensive setup guide in itself.
-However, please note that it is _not_ necessary to copy the `.example` configuration files - in fact, the build script overwrites any values set in `security.properties` and `jdbc.properties`, anyway.

-  The current recommended way to configure ODK Aggregate database settings is through [environmental variables](#configuration-parameters).
+  However, please note that if you are using [environmental variables](#Environmental-Variables) to configure Aggregate, it is _not_ necessary to copy the `.example` configuration files - in fact, the build script overwrites any values set in `security.properties` and `jdbc.properties`, anyway.
+If you would like to use these files instead of environmental variables to configure Aggregate, see the ["config files" section below](#config-files).

 ## Quick start

 This Aggregate Docker image works by using an external running PostgreSQL 9.6 database.
 The following quick start steps assume you have access to a PostgreSQL server and it's the first time you will be running Aggregate.